Indira Gandhi: Assassination

 "I am alive today, I may not be there tomorrow ...
 I shall continue to serve until my last breath and when I die, I can say, that every drop of my blood will invigorate India and strengthen it ...
 Even if I died in the service of the nation, I would be proud of it.
 Every drop of my blood ... will contribute to the growth of this nation and to make it strong and dynamic."

 — —Gandhi's remarks on her last speech a day before her death (30 October 1984) at the then Parade Ground, Odisha.

 On 31 October 1984, two of Gandhi's Sikh bodyguards, Satwant Singh and Beant Singh, shot her with their service weapons in the garden of the prime minister's residence at 1 Safdarjung Road, New Delhi, allegedly in revenge for Operation Blue Star.
 The shooting occurred as she was walking past a wicket gate guarded by the two men.
 She was to be interviewed by the British filmmaker Peter Ustinov, who was filming a documentary for Irish television.
 Beant shot her three times using his side-arm; Satwant fired 30 rounds.
 The men dropped their weapons and surrendered.
 Afterwards, they were taken away by other guards into a closed room where Beant was shot dead.
 Kehar Singh was later arrested for being part of the conspiracy in the attack.
 Satwant and Kehar were sentenced to death and hanged in Delhi's Tihar Jail.

-Gandhi was taken to the All India Institutes of Medical Sciences at 9:30 AM where doctors operated on her.
+Gandhi was taken to the AIIMS Delhi at 9:30 AM where doctors operated on her.
 She was declared dead at 2:20 PM.
 The post-mortem examination was conducted by a team of doctors headed by Tirath Das Dogra.
 Dogra said that Gandhi had sustained as many as 30 bullet wounds from two sources: a Sten submachine gun and a .38 Special revolver.
 The assailants had fired 31 bullets at her, of which 30 hit her; 23 had passed through her body while seven remained inside her.
 Dogra extracted bullets to establish the make of the weapons used and to match each weapon with the bullets recovered by ballistic examination.
 The bullets were matched with their respective weapons at the Central Forensic Science Laboratory (CFSL) Delhi.
 Subsequently, Dogra appeared in Shri Mahesh Chandra's court as an expert witness (PW-5); he gave his testimony in several sessions.
 The cross examination was conducted by Shri Pran Nath Lekhi, the defence counsel.
 Salma Sultan provided the first news of her assassination on Doordarshan's evening news on 31 October 1984, more than 10 hours after she was shot.